 (Mandatory evacuations have already been arranged in Tampa and the closure of educational centers has been defined for the next arrivals)

-This Sunday there was still no consensus among the predictions about whether the landfall in the United States would be on Thursday or Friday.
+This Sunday there was still no consensus among the predictions regarding whether the landfall in the United States would be on Thursday or Friday.
 Forecasters do expect it to reach Category 4 in the Gulf of Mexico and weaken before reaching Florida.

 DeSantis activated the National Guard on Sunday, stating that while the storm’s path is still uncertain, impacts will be widely felt throughout the state.
 Over the weekend there were also state and federal disaster declarations.